D-Day anniversaries

 Places to visit

 Normandy remains a land of memories and tributes.
-The museums, memorials and cemeteries that exist are proof of this desire to never forget what happened nearly 80 years ago.
-Many of you will be interested in discovering the places that are important to the people of Normandy and to tourists from all over the world.
+The museums, memorials, cemeteries… that still exist are proof of this determination never to forget what happened almost 80 years ago.
+Many of you will surely want to discover the places that are dear to the hearts of Normans and tourists from all over the world.
+Here is a (non-exhaustive) list of places to visit near the campsite.

 D-Day Omaha